OneDrive/onedrive-api-docs/items/get.md

 ## Response

-If successful, this method returns an [Item][item-resource] resource in the response body.
+If successful, this method returns an [driveItem][item-resource] resource in the response body.

 <!-- { "blockType": "response", "@odata.type": "oneDrive.item", "truncated": true } -->